Proper actions on topological groups: Applications to quotient spaces: Preliminaries

 \normalfont

-In 1961 Palais~\cite{pal:61} introduced the very important concept of a {\it proper action} of an arbitrary locally compact group $G$ and extends a substantial part of the theory of compact Lie transformation groups to noncompact ones.
+In 1961 Palais~\cite{pal:61} introduced the very important concept of a {\it proper action} of an arbitrary locally compact group $G$ and extended a substantial part of the theory of compact Lie transformation groups to noncompact ones.

 Let $X$ be a $G$-space.
 Two subsets $U$ and $V$ in $X$ are called thin relative to each other \cite[Definition 1.1.1]{pal:61}, if the set $\langle U,V\rangle=\{g\in G | \ gU\cap V\ne \emptyset\}$, called {\it the transporter} from $U$ to $V$, has a compact closure in $G$.
 A subset $U$ of a $G$-space $X$ is called {\it $G$-small}, or just {\it small}, \ if every point in $X$ has a neighborhood thin relative to $U$.
 A $G$-space $X$ is called {\it proper} (in the sense of Palais), if every point in $X$ has a small neighborhood.